Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 The cold slows down the activity of the organisms which also slows down the rate they consume the flour.
 After a while, brown liquid will form on the top of the starter.
 This is expected and can be mixed back into the starter before feeding.
-If the starter ever shows signs of mold, has an orange or pink tint/streak or smell putrid then it went bad with harmful microorganism and you will want to throw it out.
+If the starter ever shows signs of mold, has an orange or pink tint/streak or smells putrid then it went bad with harmful microorganism and you will want to throw it out.
 I don't know how common this is as mine has never spoiled.
 The smell of sourdough is quite sharp but it should smell like beer or bread and not like spoiled food.